-Perhaps one of the most confusing aspects of finding a job that you’ll face is writing appropriate job-search letters.
-Letters can enhance your employability, and every letter should
+One of the most confusing aspects of finding a job that you’ll face is writing appropriate job-search letters.
+Letters can enhance your employability, and every letter should be carefully written.
+Watch and listen to the Career Services workshop for more tips.

 A cover letter should also demonstrate that your qualifications fit the requirements of the position.
 Study the position description carefully and decide on one or more themes— education, experience, interests, and so forth—that show how well you fit the position.
 Link major job dimensions with your related past performance and experience.